 For those completely new to Reiki, we request the opportunity to provide four sessions in a short time, such as a week to ten days, depending on our mutual availability.
 This will jump start your healing process.

-After the first four sessions are completed, we ask clients to come once a week (if necessary) until they have achieved good results with which they are satisfied.
+After the first four sessions are completed, we ask clients to come once a week (if necessary) until they have achieved good results.

 After the first four introductory sessions are complete, clients can decide how often they would like to return for treatment.
 For those who simply need to de-stress or get an emotional boost, sessions as-needed are appropriate.
 For those facing serious illness or anxiety, a weekly schedule of sessions is generally best to keep the healing process moving forward until the desired results are achieved.
 You can consult with your therapist for a recommendation about what would be most beneficial given the goals you have set for your treatment.